Yagisan/The-Bustling-Valley/README.md

 **[Capstone Professions](https://www.nexusmods.com/stardewvalley/mods/7636)** adds a final choice of professions once you max out all your skills.

+## Automation

+**[Automate](https://www.nexusmods.com/stardewvalley/mods/1063)** by placing a chest next to a machine (like a furnace or crystalarium), the machine will automatically pull raw items from the chest and push processed items into it.
+Connect multiple machines with a chest to link them.

+**[Water Bot](https://www.nexusmods.com/stardewvalley/mods/8167)** by right-clicking with your watering can your farmer will go crop by crop watering them, expending the same amount of time and energy as if you had done it yourself to keep as vanilla as possible, but a lot less tedious!

+**[Better Junimos](https://www.nexusmods.com/stardewvalley/mods/2221)** significantly improves Junimos: automatically plant crops, fertilize, work for a fee, increase range, and more!

+**[Better Junimos Forestry](https://www.nexusmods.com/stardewvalley/mods/8992)** and new skills to the Junimos.
+They can hoe your fields, grow wild trees for timber, look after your fruit trees, clear debris, and mow the lawn.

+**[Deluxe Grabber Redux](https://www.nexusmods.com/stardewvalley/mods/7920)** improves your Auto-Grabber to grab other things in its area: harvest crops, forage, chop down wood, dig up artefacts, collect ores.

 # Other Post Installation FAQ

 ## Slow start